 There are three tasks needed in order to Online upgrade from any release to Tumbleweed:

-- Install the current online updates of the old distribution, if any.
-(Mostly needed for openSUSE 13.2 to fix a kernel issue during migration.
-On 13.2 also reboot the machine before proceeding.)
+- Install the current online updates of the old distribution if any.

 - Changing repositories to point to Tumbleweed

 - Running zypper dup (which is shorthand for zypper dist-upgrade) to upgrade all packages

 Then add the new repos (it depends on your architecture)